F5Networks/f5-telemetry-streaming/docs/userguide/event-listener.rst

 Event Listener
 --------------

-Telemetry Streaming collects event logs from all BIG-IP sources, including LTM, ASM, AFM, and APM.
+The Telemetry Streaming Event Listener collects event logs from all BIG-IP sources, including LTM, ASM, AFM, and APM.

 The Request Logging profile gives you the ability to configure data within a log file for HTTP requests and responses, in accordance with specified parameters.